ChrisThompsonTLDR/laraboard/readme.md

 ## Dependencies

-### Middleware
-Laraboard uses the stock Laravel middelware group `web`.

 ### Auth
-Laraboard utilizes Laravel's built in Authentication and Authorization systems.
+Laraboard utilizes Laravel's built in [Authentication](https://laravel.com/docs/5.3/authentication) and [Authorization](https://laravel.com/docs/5.3/authorization) systems.

 ### Blades
 Laraboard uses [Bootstrap](https://getbootstrap.com/) for styling and DOM structure.

 ### HTML & Forms
 The [Laravel Collective](https://laravelcollective.com/) package is utilizes for building HTML and forms.
 If you aren't already using it, no worries, Laraboard will install it.

-### Private Messaging
-If you have [Lavavel Messenger](https://github.com/cmgmyr/laravel-messenger) installed, it will be used for private messaging.